wusui/sporcle_logic_trees/README.md

 ### get_latest.py
 Scans Sporcle site to find the number of the most recently created puzzle

+### file_classes.py
+Encapsulation of saved_grids.json different_names.json and very_different_names.json.

 ### template.aard
 Primitive homegrown template for generating the html file built by html_builder.

+### different_names.json
+A dict indexed by game number that contains the file suffix of logic puzzles that are not the same as the game number

+### very_different_names.json
+A dict indexed by game number where the entire file name is different from the standard file name for a tree logic puzzle.

 ## Files created

 saved_grids.json stores a dictionary indexed by puzzle number where each entry is a list of squares in that puzzle.
-Cteated by running get_layouts.py
+Created by running get_layouts.py

 html is a local directory where solutions named logic_tree_<number>.html are stored.
 All logic tree puzzles are solved by running get_puz_input.py

+## Usage

+A first time user should run python get_layouts.py to create the saved_grids.json file.
+This will take one to two hours.
+Once saved_grids.json is built, this step is not needed.

+After that, running python get_latest.py will update the *_different_name.json files to include any oddly named puzzles that have been recently created.

+Running python get_puz_input.py will then create all the solutions in the html directory